fastai/nbdev/README.md

 ## Getting Started

-To begin your own project, click here: [nbdev template](https://github.com/fastai/nbdev_template/generate).
+To begin your own project, click here: [nbdev template](https://github.com/fastai/nbdev_template/generate) (you need to be logged in to GitHub for this link to work).
 Fill in the requested info and click *Create repository from template*, and a new GitHub repo will be created for you.

 Now, open your terminal, and clone the repo you just created.